kauruus/kauruus.github.io/posts/2023/10/12-access-luckfox-pico-max-using-ssh.md

 Instead of the official one, I use `armv7l-linux-musleabihf` from [musl.cc](https://musl.cc).

-You can chose whatever you want, I just happend to have the musl.cc one and don't bother to download another one.
+You can chose whatever you want, I just happen to have the musl.cc one and don't bother to download another one.

 # Build Dropbear SSH